dng24/intl-iot/model/model_details.md

 #### Input

 `-i EXP_LIST` - The path to text file containing filepaths to the pcap files to be used to generate machine learning models.
-To see the format of this text file, please see the [exp_list.txt](#exp_listtxt) section below).
+To see the format of this text file, please see the [traffic/](#traffic) section below).
 Default is `exp_list.txt`.

 `-t IMD_DIR` - The path to the directory where the script will create and put decoded pcap files.
 Default is `tagged-intermediate/us/`.